 Under Askia Muhammad, the Empire saw increased centralization.
 He encouraged learning in Timbuktu by rewarding its professors with larger pensions as an incentive.
 He also established an order of precedence and protocol and was noted as a noble man who gave back generously to the poor.
 Under his policies, Muhammad brought much stability to Songhai.

-Following the death of the Emperor Askia Daoud, a civil war of succession weakened the Empire, leading the sultan of the Saadi Dynasty of Morocco to dispatch an invasion force (years earlier, armies from Portugal had attacked Morocco, and failed miserably, but the Moroccan coffers were on the verge of economic depletion and bankruptcy, as they needed to pay for the defences used to hold off the siege).
+Following the death of the Emperor Askia Daoud, a civil war of succession weakened the Empire, leading the sultan of the Saadi Dynasty of Morocco to dispatch an invasion force (years earlier, armies from Portugal had attacked Morocco, and failed miserably, but the Moroccan coffers were on the verge of economic depletion and bankruptcy, as they needed to pay for the defenses used to hold off the siege).
 Judar Pasha was a Spaniard by birth, but had been captured as an infant and educated at the Saadi court.
 After a march across the Sahara desert, Judar’s forces captured, plundered, and razed the salt mines at Taghaza and moved on to Gao.
 When the Emperor met Judar at the 1591 Battle of Tondibi, Songhai forces, despite vastly superior numbers, were routed by a cattle stampede triggered by the Saadi’s gunpowder weapons.
 Judar proceeded to sack Gao destroying the Songhai as a regional power.
 Governing so vast an empire proved too much for the Saadi Dynasty however, and they soon relinquished control of the region, letting it splinter into dozens of smaller kingdoms.
 The Songhai people themselves established the Dendi Kingdom.